 Furthermore, Tohoku University has signed a Memorandum of Understanding/Collaboration (MoU/C) with 249 institutions in 35 countries, and JAMSTEC also has established a MoU/C with 22 institutions in 13 countries.
-Based on these MoU/C, including MoU/C with the University of Hawai'i, we will establish the new "WPI-AIMEC International Joint Graduate Program", of which this alliance center will be the core, to promote international higher education, early carrier researchers' exchange and international joint research projects (see Section 4)-2).
+Based on these MoU/C, including MoU/C with the University of Hawai'i, we will establish the new "WPI-AIMEC International"

+Tohoku University, Japan Agency for Marine-Earth Science and Technology (JAMSTEC) -17 Advanced Institute for Marine Ecosystem Change (AIMEC) Joint Graduate Program", of which this alliance center will be the core, to promote international higher education, early carrier researchers' exchange and international joint research projects (see Section 4)-2).

-a) Principal investigators (full professors, associate professors, or other researchers of comparable standing)
+a) Principal investigators (full professors, associate professors, or other researchers of comparable standing) (persons)

-Paste onto table a) in Appendix 7.
-At beginning of project At end of FY 2023 Final goal (Date: April, 2027) Researches from within Tohoku University 7 7 7 Researches from within JAMSTEC 3 3 3 Researches from within the host institution 3 N/A N/A N/A Foreign researchers invited from abroad 6 6 6 Researchers invited from other Japanese institutions 1 1 1 Total principal investigators 17 17 17 The last first first second to the Theorem · · · · · · · · · · · · · · · · · · · and Calendary and Tables 1 - 1 - 17 b) Total number of members
+Stanianig) Paste onto table a) in Appendix 7.
+At beginning of project At end of FY 2023 Final goal (Date: April, 2027) Researches from within Tohoku University 7 7 7 Researches from within JAMSTEC 3 3 3 Researches from within the host institution 3 N/A N/A N/A Foreign researchers invited from abroad 6 6 6 Researchers invited from other Japanese institutions 1 1 1 Total principal investigators 17 17 17 b) Total number of members